-Obaseki fetes Bendel Insurance, tasks team on NPFL title - THISDAYLIVE
+Obaseki Fetes Bendel Insurance, Tasks Team on NPFL Title - THISDAYLIVE

-The Edo State Governor, Mr. Godwin Obaseki, has celebrated Bendel Insurance Football Club for qualifying to the Nigerian Professional Football League (NPFL), charging the team to give account of themselves in the topflight division.
+Nigeria Professional Football League (NPFL), the Edo State Governor, Mr. Godwin Obaseki at the weekend rewarded the Bendel Insurance Football Club of Benin with N25 million.

-Bendel Insurance qualified to the NPFL after picking maximum 9 points at the Nigeria National League (NNL) Super 8 Playoffs, ending 11 years relegation.
+The supporters’ club of the team also got N5million from the Edo State chief executive.

-The governor who hosted the victorious team at Government House, said the team has lived up to the challenge thrown at them at the unveiling of the re-branded club in 2018.
+The governor who hosted the team at the Government House in Benin City, said the team has lived up to the challenge thrown at them at the unveiling of the re-branded club in 2018.

+“The supporters’ club will get N5 million for doing a great job supporting the club all the way to victory,” Obaseki announced at the ceremony.

+The governor promised that in addition to the cash gifts, the team will get a new bus, while the supporters’ club will also get one as well, noting, “These buses will provide comfort to the club and the supporters whenever they are traveling for matches.”

 He charged the team to ensure that they put in their best to win the Premier League.

-“The supporters’ club will get N5 million for doing a great job supporting the club all the way to victory,” Obaseki said.

-The governor promised that in addition to the cash gifts, the team will get a new bus, while the supporters’ club will get one as well, noting, “These buses will provide comfort to the club and the supporters whenever they are traveling for matches.”

-Obaseki, who rejected award giving to him by the Edo State Football Federation, said, as governor, he doesn’t receive awards.
+Obaseki, who rejected award given to him by the Edo State Football Association, said, as governor, he doesn’t receive awards.

 “I don’t receive reward for now, your award can’t be an exception.
 I will not receive it but will only receive it from you when you win the Nigeria Premier League this season.”